-The meaning of democracy is examined with a reference to theoretical and actual models of democratic states.
-The course investigates who controls the sources and instruments of power in a democratic state and how public policies are made.
-The limits and problems of contemporary liberal democracies are studied and compared to historical and contemporary alternatives.
-The problems of democratization in developing countries are also examined.
+The meaning of democracy is examined in European and other democratic states.
+The course investigates who controls the sources and instruments of power and how public policies are made.
+The limits and problems of contemporary liberal democracies are studied, as is the problem of democratization in developing countries.

 Internship in Political Science

 POL 3995 / variable credits / Every semester